exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 5 - The Calm Before.md

 Then the Sword Saint's blade stopped an inch from Kaelen's throat.

 "Dead.
 Again.
 But better."
 Aric lowered his weapon.
-"You're adapting.
-Good.
+"Your foundation improves.
+Now watch this—this is *Storm of Blades*.
+The technique that made me famous."

+He moved.
+His katana became a blur, tracing patterns in the air so fast they left afterimages.
+Seven strikes in the time it took Kaelen to blink, each one precise enough to thread a needle.

+"Watch the footwork," Aric continued, already still again as if he'd never moved.
+"The power comes from the stance, not the arm.
 Adaptability keeps you alive when skill fails."

 The praise felt like being knighted.
 Kaelen tried not to look too pleased and failed utterly based on Lyra's smirk.